Bright Spot Award

 If you would like to nominate a business or residence to receive the Award, please call the Keep Carbondale Beautiful office at

-525-5525 or email keepcb1326@gmail.com.
+525-5525 or email [email protected].

 This award is presented for revitalization of property, new construction, plantings and beautification, upkeep and maintenance, or rehabilitation.
 A Bright Spot sign is placed at the business or residence to designate it as a winner.